 Ex-spouses who have been married 10 years overlapping with 10 years of service can receive direct retirement payments from the Defense Finance and Accounting Service.
 The ex-spouse is limited to receiving no more than 50% of the military retirement pay.
 It is also possible to receive child support from the pension.
 The maximum combined amount that can be deducted is 65% of the disposable retirement pay.Thrift Savings Plan

 A spouse can also receive the marital portion of the military persons thrift savings plan.
 It is treated by the court the same way as a 401 (K).
 The court order must meet certain requirements that are different from a civilian court order the disbursement of pensions and retirement funds.Contact a West Palm Beach Divorce Attorney

 At the law offices of West Palm Beach divorce attorney, Jessica Mishali, we handle the full range of the voice of family law matters.
 We are dedicated to protecting your rights with professional excellence.
-Please contact West Palm Beach divorce attorney, Jessica Mishali at (561) 833-2772 or contact us online for a free consultation.
+Please contact West Palm Beach divorce attorney, Jessica Mishali at (561) 833-2772 or contact us online for a consultation.